 First things first - WHY CONTAINERS?

-In simple terms, because it will make so much easy SelfHosting software for us.
+In simple terms, because it will make so much easy SelfHosting software for any of us.

 And because devs can use it to make their software dependencies bullet proof to our different environments: